rbshi/elstm/README.md

         wget https://storage.googleapis.com/rbsharing/elstm/weight_header.tar.gz
         tar -xzvf weight_header.tar.gz
         ```
-        - change the included header file and layer corresponding variables in the `elstm.c` for a specific layer;
+        - change the included header file and layer corresponding variables in the `elstm.c` for a particular layer;
         - run `make` to compile the host program for E-LSTM simulation.
         - run `spike --extension=elstm_rocc elstm.riscv` for simulation, the program iteratively processed the 20 input sequences and gives the cycle cost.
         - For the control instruction and workflow details in `elstm.c`, please refere to [elstm-instruction.md](./rocket-chip/riscv-tools/riscv-isa-sim/elstm_rocc/elstm-instruction.md).